fwurm/2023_Wurm_tvnsReplication/README.md

 Lloyd B, Wurm F, de Kleijn R, Nieuwenhuis S (2023) Short-term transcutaneous vagus nerve stimulation increases pupil size but does not affect EEG alpha power: a replication (bioRXiv, https://doi.org/10.1101/2023.03.08.531479)

 The study consists of two separate analysis pipelines.
 This is the pipeline for the EEG analysis.
-The pipeline for the pupil analysis is found elsewhere (@bethlloyd).
+The pipeline for the pupil analysis is found elsewhere (https://github.com/bethlloyd/sharon_replication.git @bethlloyd).

-EEG data is available via ???.
+EEG data is available via https://figshare.com/projects/Short-term_transcutaneous_vagus_nerve_stimulation_increases_pupil_size_but_does_not_affect_EEG_alpha_power_a_replication/169890.

 Dependencies:
 - EEGLAB toolbox (https://github.com/sccn/eeglab.git).